 Wayne Community College Workforce Continuing Education Services is accepting applications for scholarships for occupational training.

-The State Employees’ Credit Union created its Bridge to Career Program – Workforce Development Scholarships to assist unemployed and underemployed adults, military veterans and their spouses, and members of the National Guard with gaining marketable skills for future employment.
+The State Employees’ Credit Union Continuing Education Scholarship was created to assist unemployed and underemployed adults, military veterans, and members of the National Guard with gaining marketable skills for future employment.

 The scholarship is awarded to individuals taking continuing education courses that lead to a state-recognized or industry-supported professional credential.
 Applicants may be already enrolled in an applicable course or seeking to take one.